dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 > You do not need to change all, just modify the protocol you want to use.

-In our tests, we just recompiling with the `make` command was not enough, other commands like` make clean && makedistclean` were necessary for the correct operation of the program.
+In our tests, we just recompiling with the `make` command was not enough, other commands like` make clean && make distclean` were necessary for the correct operation of the program.

 To modify the files manually follow the tutorial below.

 After modifying the files of the desired protocols compile the program with the commands (do with root permission):</br>
 `# make clean`</br>
 `# make distclean`</br>
 `# ./configure`</br>
 `# make`</br>
 `# make install`</br>